Hi, I’m Karen and I write fiction and nonfiction that’s inspired by the green world.

 I was born into a Polish family and raised in a Polish neighborhood in Chicago.
 After I finished graduate school, I visited the Pacific Northwest and encountered the giant trees here.
 I was enchanted by their majesty and power.
-For several years, I worked as an editor, first at small print publications and then hi-tech places like Microsoft and Amazon.
+For several years, I worked as an editor at tech places like Amazon and Microsoft.
 The highlight of that time was working and living in Paris while helping to launch Amazon.fr.

 After a while, I burned out and had to reexamine my life.
 This led me to horticulture school where I fell in love with the beauty (and silence) of plants.
 Meanwhile, my husband was diagnosed with Stage 4 cancer and our lives turned upside down.
 Thankfully, after about 14 months of treatment and two surgeries, he recovered.
 Somehow during that time I earned my certificate in ornamental horticulture.
 I opened a small gardening business and helped clients transform and maintain their yards.
 Later, I became a Master Pruner.
 In my spare time, I wrote articles and reviews about gardening.
 I went to Goddard College and earned an MFA.

-Now I write novels inspired by plants.
-I also manage the goings on of my household, my brilliant husband, our sweet children, and dog.
+Now, when not writing or gardening, I manage the goings on of my household, my brilliant husband, our sweet children, and dog.
 When not doing any of that, I sit outside and stare at the sky.

 Fun fact: My name is pronounced “Hewg” like Huguenot and not “Hug” as in Big Hugs (though I do like hugs).